DDoSolitary/OkcAgent/README.md

 ## Features

-This tools acts as a bridge/proxy between Termux and OpenKeychain, enabling you to perform crypto operations in Termux using your keys stored in OpenKeychain, like:
+This tool acts as a bridge/proxy between Termux and OpenKeychain, enabling you to perform crypto operations in Termux using your keys stored in OpenKeychain, like:

 - authenticate SSH connections
 - sign/verify/encrypt/decrypt messages